samet-ibis/Syslog-CEF-messages-to-Azure-Sentinel-w-HA-and-Keepalived-HighAvailability-LoadBalancing-/README.md

   <img src="https://github.com/t0neex/Syslog-messages-to-Azure-Sentinel-w-HA-and-Keepalived-Disaster-Cluster-LoadBalancing-/assets/100233276/b343b469-13b0-40b3-bfd0-eda34935a520" alt="Syslog-ng Configuration">

 <br><br><br>
 🥳<p>That's all!
 Just send your syslog messages to the Virtual IP of the Keepalived servers, and you will see the messages in the log file on the syslog servers.
-After you create your custom table at Azure Log Analytics you'll see the messages in a few minutes!</p>🥳
+After you create CEF Collector Connector or Syslog from Microsoft Sentinel, you'll see the messages in a few minutes!</p>🥳

   <p>Feel free to reach out if you have any questions or need further clarification!</p>